notrichardren/ADecodingTrustYouCanTrust/README.md

 # ADecodingTrustYouCanTrust
-A codebase that actually works for DecodingTrust evaluations, from scratch.
+A codebase that actually works for DecodingTrust evaluations (unlike the original codebase), built from scratch.